Diagnosing EDS and HSD

 Additional update 10/1/24: We bring exciting news of a POTENTIAL biomarker just recently published in September 2024 that may be able to help diagnose hypermobile EDS (hEDS) and HSD in the future!
 This study still needs to be replicated and a commercial test developed, but the finding is quite distinct, and of course quite exciting after so many years of gaslighting and confusion for hEDS and HSD patients.
 (Stay tuned.)

-I.e, you may have many interesting Variants of Unspecified Significance, or VUS’s, but no one may know what to do with them yet.
+I.e, you may have many interesting Variants of Unspecified Significance on genes of interest, aka “VUSes”, but no one may know what to do with them yet.
 Science needs a chance to catch up.
 Same goes for WES testing still too, though it is just a subset of your genome too.
 Please talk to a geneticist if you insist on doing this.
 (Dr. Hakim addresses this also in this podcast after the 34 minute mark.)

 History of EDS Nosology and Diagnosis